 rule, students request that members of the DGA core faculty who share

 their research interests serve as their dissertation advisers.
 The dissertation committee consists of two members of the DGA core faculty (one being the dissertation chair or adviser) and at least one member of the committee should be from outside of Rutgers University.
 It is highly recommended that at least one committee member be an expert in the student's field of study.

 Complaints and Appeals

-All complaints about any aspect of the DGA program or appeals
+All complaints about any aspect of the DGA graduate program should be directed, in

 writing, to the DGA deputy director.

 Ph.D. students are expected to complete all the requirements in a